FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/publishing-historical-data.md

 # Publishing historical data

-This section assumes that you already have some sensors working with TourGuide-App.
+This section assumes that you already have some sensors working with with the Tour Guide Application.
 If you have not do so, please see [Managing IoT data](managing-iot-data.md) above.

 In order to persist data from Orion, we will be using the Cygnus connector to send and store the data on a MySQL database.

 ## Cygnus configuration

 The default configuration uses a MySQL container with the default database and `root` user with `mysql` as password.
-If you want to change this configuration, you can use the `tourguide configure cygnus` command to change this credentials.
+If you want to change this configuration, you can use the `tourguide configure cygnus` command to change these credentials.

 ```
 $ ./tour-guide configure cygnus --help